geodynamics/pylith/docs/user/examples/magma-2d/index.md

 This example demonstrates the use of poroelasticity to model magma flow in a conduit and reservoir in the crust.

 :Step 1: Magma influx with displacement and pressure boundary conditions.
+:Step 2: Same as Step 1 with evolution of porosity state variable.

 :::{figure-md} fig:example:magma:2d:overview
 <img src="figs/geometry.*" alt="Diagram of geometry for magma reservoir." scale="100%"/>